 While it may be difficult to spend an extended time away for most families, the benefits to the child and to the family far outweigh the negative.

 Experienced and Compassionate Team.
 MLJ Adoptions’ Nicaragua adoption program began in 2008.
 Over the years, we have witnessed the program become more predictable and procedural in nature.
-Our Nicaragua Program Director, Lydia Tarr, has 13 years of experience in international adoption and has united more than 130 children with their forever families.
+Our Nicaragua Program Coordinator, Adriana Tebbe, has nearly a decade of experience as a social worker working with children from hard places.
+She spent a significant portion of her childhood in Latin America and not only speaks fluid Spanish but understands the Latin American culture.
 Furthermore, MLJ Adoptions retains full-time licensed attorneys domestically and works with a Nicaraguan attorney.
 It is beneficial to families to have attorneys in both the United States and Nicaragua reviewing and assisting with the legal processes of adoption.

 In our time in Nicaragua, we have seen that younger children in need are able to be matched with waiting families.
 Due to the length of the in country stay, it is not a country program that is feasible for all adoptive families.
 However, for those that are open to the stay in country, we work closely with a Nicaraguan tour guide who assists our families with their needs while in country.